Finnish railway signalling: Main signals

-If a main signal doesn't protect any switches or the speed restriction on a diverging route is the same as straight route, the signal doesn't need to show the Proceed 35 aspect and therefore the yellow bottom light may be absent.
+If a main signal doesn't protect any switches or the speed restriction on a diverging route is the same as the straight route, the signal doesn't need to show the Proceed 35 aspect and therefore the yellow bottom light may be absent.
 The two lamp version of the old system has the lights reversed, i.e. red at the top and green at the bottom.

 Distant signals

 The distant signal is located at least 1200 m before the main signal.

 It may also be located in the same post with a main signal, below it.
 In this combined arrangement, whenever the main signal shows a stop aspect, the distant signal doesn't show any aspect at all.

 A distant signal can have any of the following aspects: